Quantification of classical and non-classical crystallization pathways in calcite precipitation: Acknowledgements

 \section{Acknowledgements}

-We are grateful to A. Jacobson, N. Planavsky, X. Gu, X. Chen, and L. Tarhan for discussions that improved this study.
-This work was supported by Yale University and the Agouron Geobiology Fellowship awarded to J. Wang.
+The authors are grateful to L. Tarhan, N. Planavsky, X. Gu, and X. Chen for discussions, the reviewers for constructive reviews that improved this study, and the editor for handling the manuscript.
+J. Wang was supported by Peking University and the Agouron Geobiology Fellowship.